Mise: The Universal Version Manager

 Install the latest NodeJS version globally:

-mise use --global node@latest
+mise use --global node@lts

 Verify the installation: